Click & Collect or 24hr Dispatch*

 Choosing a bike that's too big

-If your child cannot place both feet flat on the ground, they are likely to feel less secure and less willing to practice.
+If your child can't place both feet flat on the ground, they'll feel less secure and less willing to practice.

 Choosing a bike that's too heavy

-If the bike feels difficult to move, lift, or steer, your child is far less likely to enjoy using it.
+If the bike is hard to move, lift or steer, your child is far less likely to enjoy using it.

 Starting with training wheels first

-This often teaches the wrong movement pattern and can make balance harder to learn later on.
+This often teaches the wrong movement pattern and makes balance harder to learn later.

-A beautiful bike still needs to feel right when your child sits on it.
+A lovely bike still needs to feel right when your child sits on it.
 Comfort and control always come first.

-If you’re not quite sure where to begin, thinking in terms of stage rather than a single “best” option can make the choice much easier.
+If you're not sure where to begin, thinking in terms of stage rather than a single "best" bike makes the choice much easier.
+Each of these maps to options in our balance bike range.

 Best for beginners